the-turing-way/the-turing-way/book/website/communication/personal-websites/personal-websites-frameworks.md

 (cm-personal-websites-frameworks-benefits)=
 ## Benefits of using a framework

-Frameworks provide several benefits in website development:
+Frameworks provide several benefits for website development:

 * **Code Reusability**: Common functions are built-in, which reduces redundancy.